Low-Carb Greek Pork Tacos (Video)

 We served the Greek Tacos with the Greek Salsa that’s so good on my Low-Carb Slow Cooker Cauliflower Rice Greek Chicken Bowls, and it was a perfect combination.
 Kara and I browned the pieces of pork in a pan instead of in the Instant Pot to save time, and we also took time to reduce the sauce at the end (in the Instant Pot) for a more concentrated flavor.
 But other than those two steps, this was pretty much Instant Pot 101.
 If you like Greek flavors and you’re an Instant Pot fan, I bet you’ll love this new recipe.

-Please don’t skip the grated lemon zest and fresh lemon juice that you mix with chicken stock, olive oil, Greek Seasoning, Greek Oregano, and black pepper to make the cooking liquid.
-(Use a fine cheese grater to ake the zest if you don’t have a Lemon Zester.)
+- Please don’t skip the grated lemon zest and fresh lemon juice that you mix with chicken stock, olive oil, Greek Seasoning (affiliate link), Greek Oregano (affiliate link), and black pepper to make the cooking liquid.
+(Use a fine cheese grater to make the zest if you don’t have a Lemon Zester (affiliate link).)

-More Tasty Instant Pot (or Slow Cooker) Recipes:
+More Tasty Instant Pot or Slow Cooker Pork Recipes:

-The BEST Instant Pot Ribs or The BEST Slow Cooker Ribs ~ Slow Cooker or Pressure Cooker
+Instant Pot Ribs or Slow Cooker Ribs ~ Slow Cooker or Pressure Cooker

 Slow Cooker or Pressure Cooker Sweet and Tangy Pulled Pork ~ Barefeet in the Kitchen